 Ingredients

-- ½ cup coconut oil or avocado oil
+- 4 TB coconut oil or avocado oil 59 ml

 Instructions

-- Preheat oven to 375 degrees and adjust rack to bottom shelf.
+- Preheat oven to 375 degrees and adjust the rack to the bottom shelf.

 - Have ready 1 cup of dry beans.
 Cut parchment paper to size for 6 tart pans or 1 nine-inch pie pan.
 Double recipe for a double-crusted or lattice-top pie.